 The kitchen runs half the length of the house.

-Continuous sight lines through the length and width of the house help to provide a spacious feel.
-Doors and windows are aligned to lead the eye the house and out to the surrounding garden and provide very effective cross-ventilation and stack ventilation (through the high louvres).
+Continuous sightlines through the length and width of the house help to provide a spacious feel.
+Doors and windows are aligned to lead the eye through the house and out to the surrounding garden and provide very effective cross-ventilation and stack ventilation (through the high louvers).